Finance & Investment

 For a full picture of investment performance over a multi-year hold, use the IRR Calculator alongside this cap rate tool.

-Using gross rent instead of NOI
+Using gross rent instead of net operating income

-Forgetting vacancy in the calculation
+Ignoring vacancy in the NOI calculation

 Sources & References